himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 <div class="caption">The default ergodox layout</div>

-I say *stuff*, because I wasn't able to just pick up the board and feel 100% comfortable within 20 seconds like one might with a "normal" keyboard.
+I say *stuff*, because I wasn't able to just pick up the board and feel 100% comfortable like one might with a "normal" keyboard.
 There was definitely a learning curve (more on that later).
 However, the main problem was that I didn't even know the *default layout*.
 The back-lit QWERTY keys were labeled, but all of the modifier keys on the sides